timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-12-19
+# Objectives for Today 2025-12-20

-- Just Chatting as we Get started & warmed up.
+- Just chatting as we get warmed up & started on the day.
-- Reviewing the tech tree words.
+- Install Blender 5.0 (or latest)
-- Preparing another demo build.
+- Get the exporter script working in Blender 5.0
-- Making a big announcement today!
+- Do some modeling...

 ## Events / Notices / Coming Soon